dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 A client has been developing a pipeline based on PCollections using local programming techniques and is ready to scale up to production.
 What should they do?

 - [x] They should use the Dataflow Cloud Runner.
+> **Correct:** This is correct.
+The PCollection indicates it is a Dataflow pipeline.
+And the Cloud Runner will enable the pipeline to scale to production levels.
 - [ ] They should upload the pipeline to Dataproc.
 - [ ] They should use the local version of runner.
 - [ ] Import the pipeline into BigQuery.